Beedeeboom/javascript/README.md

     console.log(object)
 ```

-We can access data stored within variable objects like so:
+We can access data stored within variable objects using the dot notation like so:

 ```
     let student = {